gem/oq-engine/doc/event-based-with-large-logic-tree.rst

 there is an additional complication:

-*because of the stochasticity of the rupture-generation process, a tectonic region type which contains sources, could produce zero ruptures*.
+*because of the stochasticity of the rupture-generation process, a tectonic region type which contains sources, could still produce zero ruptures*.

 In other words, depending on the parameters of the calculation, notably the investigation time and the number of stochastic event sets, a logic